thallada/thallada.github.io/_posts/2017-11-15-isso-comments.md

 ## Debian Package

+**I don't recommend using the Debian package anymore as it frequently goes out of date and breaks on distribution upgrades.
+See bottom edit.**

 There is a very handy [Debian package](https://github.com/jgraichen/debian-isso) that someone has made for Isso.
 Since my server runs Ubuntu 16.04, and Ubuntu is based off of Debian, this is a package I can install with my normal ubuntu